mage-ai/mage-ai/README_dev.md

 ## Pre-Commit

-To use pre-commit, install the pre-commit hooks:
+Install the pre-commit hooks:

 ```bash
 pre-commit install
 ```

-Note that this will install both pre-commit and pre-push hooks, as per the configuration in `.pre-commit-config.yaml`.
+Note that this will install both pre-commit and pre-push hooks.

 ## Run development server

-To initialize a `mage` repo so you have a starting point:
+To initialize a development mage project so you have a starting point:

 ```bash
 ./scripts/init.sh default_repo